Mohamed-Mostafaaa/simple_shell/README.md

 11. File as an input
 - Your shell should take a file as a command line argument

-## List of allowed functions/syscalls
+## List of allowed functions / syscalls
 | Functions | Reference |
 | --------- | --------- |
 | `access` | [man 2 access](https://linux.die.net/man/2/access) |